dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/random_attribute.rst

    The random values will be no more than those values.

 Seed
-   Change the random sequence.
+   :term:`Seed` to change the random sequence.

 Properties
 ==========

 Type
-   Type of data stored in attribute
+   Type of data stored in the attribute.

    Float
       Single (floating point) value.

    Vector
-      Array of 3 (floating point) values.
+      Array of three (floating point) values.

 Outputs
 =======

 Geometry
-   Geometry with the attribute populated.
-If there was no attribute with the given name, a new one is created.
+   Standard geometry output.